 SQI patterns

-Among all sites, the overall SQI categorized a majority as having altered biology under high stress conditions (impacted and stressed, 64% of sites, Table 2).
+Among all sites, the overall SQI categorized a majority of sites as having altered biology under high stress conditions (impacted and stressed, 64% of sites, Table 2).
 Just over 20% of sites were in the opposite category of unaltered biology in low stress conditions (healthy and unstressed).
 For the remaining two categories of the overall SQI, only 2% had unaltered biology but were under high stress conditions (healthy and resilient), whereas 13% sites had altered biology not related to physical or chemical stressors (impacted by unknown stress).
 For the biological condition category, sites with altered conditions were more often altered for both CSCI and ASCI scores (50%).
 For sites with one low scoring index, more sites were altered for the ASCI (16%) than the CSCI (11%).
 Less than a quarter of all sites had unaltered biology (23%).
 For stress conditions, 35% of sites were stressed by both chemistry and physical habitat stressors.
 More sites were stressed by water chemistry (12%) than physical habitat degradation (7%) if only one stressor was present.
 Over 45% of sites had low stress and no sites were stressed by the additive effect of both low chemistry and physical habitat stressors.

 Spatial patterns among SQI categories in Southern California generally followed elevation and land use gradients (Figure 3).
 More altered biological communities and high stress conditions were observed toward coastal areas in the lower watersheds and where urbanization is highest (e.g., Los Angeles, Orange County, Ventura, San Diego).
 Sites with altered biological condition showed similar spatial patterns as the overall SQI, although sites altered only for the ASCI were more often observed at mid-elevation across the study region whereas sites altered only for the CSCI were more common at higher elevation areas in central and northern ares of the study region.
 Stress condition patterns were similar to biology although low stress conditions also occured closer to coastal areas in addition to higher elevation areas in each watershed.
 This produced a handful of sites that had altered biology but under low stress conditions at mid-elevation ranges (i.e., impacted by unknown stress, Table 2).